robey/font-problems/docs/psfmap.md

 By default, every glyph is assumed to map to its index, so a 256-glyph font will map to code-points 0 through 255.
 This matches font behavior of the late 20th century, when every font was expected to use the first 128 glyphs for ASCII and the next 128 glyphs for one of the "high bit encodings" like IBM PC, or the various Latin-N tables.

 A ".psfmap" file is a text file that describes a mapping from glyphs to unicode code points if this default mapping isn't sufficient.
-The mapping can only be read from and written to PSF files.
+The mapping is used when writing to a file format that supports it (most of them).

 ## Format

-To change the starting point of the default range, use `+` and a starting number in hex as the first line in the file:

-    +20

-This says the font's first glyph is space (U+0020), because it didn't bother to make glyphs for the control character range.

-The rest of the map file must be one line per glyph, declaring which unicode code-points map to that glyph.

-    lines ::= line ("\n" line)*
-    line ::= [index ":"] sequence ("," sequence)*
+Blank lines and comment lines (starting with "#") are ignored.
+Every remaining line should be a mapping from one glyph (by index) to a set of unicode code-points, or a mapping from a range of glyph indexes to an equal-length unicode range.

+    line ::= index ":" (range | sequence)
+    range ::= codepoint "-" codepoint
-    sequence ::= codepoint (";" codepoint)*
+    sequence ::= codepoint ("," codepoint)*
     index ::= <hex>
     codepoint ::= <hex>

-Whitespace is allowed around every separator (";", ":", ",", ".", "\n").
-Blank lines and comment lines (starting with "#") are ignored.
+Whitespace is allowed around every separator (":", ",", "-", "\n").

-If the index is omitted, each line will use the previous line's index plus 1.
-So if you omit all indexes, the first line will represent the first (0th) glyph, then 1, 2, and so on.

-Each "sequence" is one or more code-points (in hex) separated by semicolons.
-A sequence is usually a "normal" character followed by one or more combining characters, like "e" and "combining accent".
-I've never seen a font in the wild that uses sequences, so tread lightly here: I suspect most consoles don't support this feature.

-For example, here's an entry to set glyph 41 to be the three A's mentioned above:
+An index can be used on multiple lines, to add more codepoints to a glyph.

+Any index that's not listed will be omitted from the font.

+For example, to map the ASCII printable range from space (0x20) to squiggle (0x7e) starting at the first glyph in the file:

+    0: 20 - 7e

+To go back and add the other two A's (mentioned above) to glyph 21 (currently mapped to 41):

-    41: 41, 410, 391
+    21: 410, 391

+If there was a 96th glyph (5f) in the input file, it well be omitted because it has no mapping.

 ## Caveats

-Apparently some font renderers will assume that glyphs 0x20 through 0x7e are their equivalent ASCII code-point, no matter what the mapping says.
+Apparently some font renderers will assume that glyphs 0x20 through 0x7e in a PSF file are their equivalent ASCII code-point, no matter what the mapping says.
 So you should probably leave those in place and put non-ASCII symbols before and after.